vo1dstarxx/vo1dstarxx/README.md

 > - Preferably if you're under 15.
 ### Otherwise,
 > - You are very welcome to start a convo with me.
 Would still prefer for you to be into P!.
+> - Off tab a lot, usually don't know how to respond.
 > - I have hard time wording and describing things, incoherent most of the time, excessively elaborate on things and yare yare.
 > - I have bad impulse control among with other things, I am on sedatives and in therapy.